 To register for the exam online and schedule a testing time and location, please use the following link and choose International Ombudsman Association as the organization when requested.

 The certifying examination registration fee must be paid online using Visa, MasterCard or American Express.
-The early-bird registration fee is $500 for those registering between September 16 through October 6, 2013.
-The regular fee for registrations between October 7 through October 25, 2013 will be $525.
+The fee for the certification exam is $550.
+For those registering between February 10 and March 5th, the exam fee will be at a special early-bird rate of $525.

 Upon completing the online registration form and clearing of your online payment, you will receive an Applicant Admission Notice at the email address you have used to register.
 This notice is required for test entry and instructs you about the rules and regulations, as well as the logistics, for the day of the examination.

-Those interested in the CO-OP® credential are invited to an upcoming teleconference information session to be held on Wednesday, October 16 from 12noon-1:00pm Pacific Standard Time (3:00pm-4:00pm Eastern Standard Time).
+Those interested in the CO-OP® credential are invited to an upcoming teleconference information session to be held on Monday, March 3 at 10am Pacific Standard Time (1:00pm Eastern Standard Time).
 At that time, members of the Board of Certification will be available to explain the process, answer questions and provide information about what becoming certified entails.
 Please use the following call-in information to attend the teleconference:

 For any questions about the examination registration process, you may contact the